uw-loci/EBEAM_dashboard/instrumentctl/README.md

 | Byte Size | 8 bits                                                                               |
 | Timeout   | 300 ms (the G9SP controller is expected to respond within 300 ms)                    |

-With this configuration the commands write and read are used for communitaions:
+With this configuration the commands write and read are used for communications:

 ```python
 serial_connection.write(data: bytes) -> int

 serial_connection.read(size: int) -> bytes

 serial_connection.read_until(data: bytes) -> bytes
 ```

 ### Packages:

 #### From Driver to G9SP:

 | Byte Offset | Value          | Size  | Description                       |